Pradus7/u-streamline-app/README.md

 - A GUI to allow employees to favorite orders for ease of tracking
 - A GUI to view one existing order in a tab
 - Allows order stage to be advanced by employee
+- A GUI to track amount of orders made by sales by different time periods

 Other possible front ends:
 - Mobile app